 Leanne has been a registered Psychologist since 2005 and has completed a Bachelor of Arts in Psychology, Graduate Diploma in Educational Psychology, Master of Counselling Psychology and a Graduate Diploma in Science - (Clinical Psychology).

-Historically girls and women on the autism spectrum have been missed and overlooked.
-Not only that, but traditionally have also been misdiagnosed.
-The incorrect diagnosis can lead to the incorrect treatment and poor understanding of the challenges individuals may face.
+Historically girls and women on the autism spectrum have been missed and overlooked and have been frequently misdiagnosed.
+The incorrect diagnosis has the potential to lead to the incorrect psychological intervention and poor understanding of the challenges individuals may face.

-The psychologists at Mullum Road clinic in Eltham plan to work with our women and girls on the autism spectrum towards insuring they have a positive future, recognition of their strengths and abilities of women on the Autism Spectrum can assist individuals to celebrate the diagnosis.
-As many individuals on the autism spectrum are drawn towards animals, we also offer bringing animals into the therapy room to support the therapeutic process has been shown to have a very positive impact on therapy.
+Mullum Road Psychologists aim to work with women and girls on the autism spectrum to assist them to have a positive outlook on their future.
+Recognition of the strengths and abilities of women on the Autism Spectrum can assist individuals to celebrate the diagnosis.
+Also, as many individuals on the autism spectrum have a bond with animals, bringing animals into the therapy room to support the therapeutic process has been shown to have a very positive impact on therapy.

 Prior Workplaces and Experiences

-Leanne started her early career as a teacher of the deaf, teaching in both Australia and the United Kingdom.
+Leanne started her early career as a Teacher of the Deaf, teaching in both Australia and the United Kingdom.
 Then she moved into Psychology and completed her qualifications with a Graduate Diploma in Science - (Clinical Psychology).
 Leanne's first psychologist position was at the Melbourne Assessment Prison (MAP) in Spencer St, Melbourne- a maximum security men’s prison.
-Providing counselling and psychological assessments to men when they were held at the assessment prison.
-Then Leanne worked briefly in secondary schools as an educational psychologist, prior to moving into private practice.
+This role involved providing counselling and psychological assessments to men whilst they were held at the Assessment Prison.
+Leanne then worked briefly in secondary schools as an educational psychologist, prior to moving into private practice.

-Personal experience (that is having a child on the Autism Spectrum) cannot be rated highly enough and Leanne's understanding of the Autism Spectrum Disorder comes from personal experiences, as well as professional.
+Personal experience (having family members on the Autism Spectrum) contributes to Leanne's understanding of the Autism Spectrum Disorder, as well as professional education and training.